Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 Async Rust
 ==========

-Often times, when we write code, we have to wait on certain things happening.
-This is usually some form of IO, such as reading or writing to a disk, getting data from a database, downloading a file, etc. Sometimes it could just be something computationally expensive, such as processing large amounts of data.
+Often times, when we write code, we have to wait on certain "things" to happen.
+"Things" are often some form of IO, such as reading or writing to a disk, getting data from a database, downloading a file, etc. Sometimes the "thing" could just be computationally expensive, such as processing large amounts of data.

 Our programs are typically complex with multiple parts to them.
 For example, applications often have a user interface, whether that's via a terminal, a web page, or a full desktop GUI.
-If our application has to wait on something happening, we don't want to prevent other aspects (like the UI) to freeze up, unable to do anything while we wait.
+If our application has to wait on something happening, we don't want other aspects (like the UI) to freeze up, unable to do anything while we wait.

-Asynchronous programming is a way to structure our code so that we can do work when nothing else is happening, and it doesn't depend on specific way to get the work done.
-Under the hood, we might use threads, or we may depend on Operating System hooks or even, for embedded programming, hardware interrupts and exceptions.
+Asynchronous programming is a way to structure our code so that we can do work when nothing else is happening, and it doesn't depend on any specific way to get the work done.
+Under the hood, we might use threads, or we may depend on Operating System hooks or even for embedded programming, hardware interrupts, and exceptions.

-In this chapter we're going explain the modular design of async programming in Rust with the aim of getting a solid understanding of the concepts involved, even though, in the real world, you're likely to depend on others to design and build the more complex stuff.
+In this chapter we're going to explain the modular design of async programming in Rust.
+Our aim is to get a solid(ish) understanding of the concepts involved, even though, in the real world, you're likely to depend on others to design and build the more complex parts.

-Seriously, I've simplified this chapter beyond real world usefulness, it's just here to explain the concepts.
+In fact, I've simplified this chapter beyond real-world usefulness; it's just here to explain the concepts.
 Please don't use any of this in a real application!

 Move and Pin
 ------------